Merced County strengthens Stay at Home order, violations ‘punishable by fine, county jail sentencing, or both’

 FRESNO, Calif.
-(KGPE) – Merced County gave some teeth to its Stay at Home order Wednesday, when it became the first in the region to announce enforcement of the directive.
+(KSEE) – Merced County gave some teeth to its Stay at Home order Wednesday, when it became the first in the region to announce enforcement of the directive.

 Health Officer Kenneth Bird announced modifications to the current order Wednesday, citing rapidly increasing COVID-19 cases and deaths.